Best Online Sportsbooks in TennesseeGo Back to See All the States

 The Tigers play in the American Athletic Conference (AAC) and won the conference championship in 2019.
 That was Memphis's eighth conference title.
 The Tigers have appeared in 13 bowl games, winning five of them.
 Their greatest bowl appearance came in January 2020 when the Tigers faced Penn State in the Cotton Bowl, with Memphis coming up short in a 53-39 loss.
 Ryan Silverfield coaches Memphis.
 The Tigers play their home games at the Liberty Bowl Memorial Stadium in Memphis.

-We've got a few recommended resources to help you bet on CFB in Tennessee:
+Recommended resources to help you bet smartly on college football in Tennessee:

 Tennessee Volunteers Men's Basketball

 The Volunteer basketball program has seen a rise to national prominence over the past couple of decades, first under coach Bruce Pearl and, since 2015, under Rick Barnes.
-In 2019, the Vols were a March Madness 2-seed for the third time in the past 15 years, but the program is still waiting for its first Final Four appearance in school history.
+In 2019, the Vols were a March Madness No. 2 seed for the third time in the past 15 years, but the program is still waiting for its first Final Four appearance in school history.

 Vanderbilt Commodores Men's Basketball